phamvanhanh6720/IDCardVNRecognition/README.md

 ## Update
 * I recently updated the new version that is easy to install and is improved slightly in accuracy and performance.
-  But, I only publish source code.
-If you want to run the demo,  you can clone branch 'version2'.

 ## Install Dependencies
 ```angular2html